 I feel that gluteus maximus is more influential than gluteus medius in this presentation as it is a three-dimensional single joint muscle, the most powerful external rotator of the hip and the superior fibres contribute significantly to hip abduction.
 Gluteus medius contributes by fixing the pelvis relative to the femur .

 IMAGE © Journal of Orthopaedic & Sports Physical Therapy

 3) Contralateral Pelvic Drop / Hip Drop

-This will result in a subsequent lift of the pelvis on the stance leg, meaning that the origin of the IT Band moves AWAY from the insertion.
-This occurs as a result of a much more specific pattern of muscle imbalance, whereby Gluteus Medius (stance) and Quadratus Lumborum / External Oblique (non-stance) fail to fix the pelvis relative to the femur.
+This will result in a subsequent lift of the pelvis on the stance leg, meaning that the origin of the iliotibial band moves AWAY from the insertion.
+This occurs as a result of a much more specific pattern of muscle imbalance, whereby gluteus medius on the stance leg, and a combination of quadratus lumborum and external oblique muscles on the non-weight bearing side of the torso, fail to fix the pelvis relative to the femur.

 This pattern often results in over-activity within the lateral trunk on the stance limb and can be a significant contributing factor in patients with unilateral spinal pain.

 How Long Does it Take for ITB Syndrome to Heal?